 - Pregnancy-related back pain

 What is the difference between osteopathy vs. osteopathic massage?

 Osteopathic massage may be a good option for those who respond well to massage and stretching and are looking for a more ‘all over body’, holistic osteopathic approach rather than a focus on any specific injury or ailment.
-Massage is also ideal if you’re in need of an osteopathic ‘tune up’ -- rather than an in-depth osteopathic treatment for a specific issue or injury.
+Osteopathic massage is also ideal if you’re in need of a general treatment for non-specific aches, pains and physical fatigue -- rather than an in-depth osteopathic treatment for a specific issue or injury.